Edith W. Clowes

 1991, edited volume: Between Tsar and People: Educated Society and the Quest for a Public Identity in Late Imperial Russia.
 Edited with Samuel C. Kassow and James L. West.
 Princeton: Princeton University Press.

 1988, book: The Revolution of Moral Consciousness: Nietzsche in Russian Literature, 1890-1914.
 DeKalb: Northern Illinois University Press,.
 276 pp. Russian translation: Nitsshe v Rossii.
 St. Petersburg: Akademicheskii Proekt, 1999.
-Hard copy.
 Also available on line at: http://www.nietzsche.ru/around/russia/

 Current editorial work